Toepfer-Lab/cobramod/docs/source/index.rst

 - Using a text file or string with user-defined metabolite, reaction information

-This packages includes the class :class:`cobramod.Pathway` which inherits all methods of the COBRApy :class:`cobra.core.group.Group` and additionally includes the method :func:`cobramod.Pathway.visualize` for visualizing flux maps.
+This packages includes the class :py:class:`~cobramod.Pathway` which inherits all methods of the COBRApy :py:class:`~cobra.core.group.Group` and additionally includes the method :py:meth:`~cobramod.Pathway.visualize` for visualizing flux maps.

 For more information see the docstrings of the respective functions using `help()` or read the :doc:`documentation <module/cobramod/index>`.

-To see all metabolic pathway databases that are currently supported by CobraMod, load and print :obj:`cobramod.available_databases`.
+To see all metabolic pathway databases that are currently supported by CobraMod, load and print :obj:`cobramod.retrieval.available_databases`.

 .. note::
    The database SolCyc is planned to be deprecated for future version as it